Sinners (soundtrack): Reception

+The album received critical acclaim and won the Academy Award for Best Original Score.

 Mae Abdulbaki of Screen Rant stated "The music alone, from the songs played by the characters to the score by Ludwig Göransson, takes the film to another level.
 It's mesmerizing and expertly placed, effectively bringing the first and second half of the film together."
 Amy Nicholson of Los Angeles Times wrote "Ludwig Göransson's phenomenal score backs Coogler up, layering fiddles over doom metal as if they were meant to harmonize.
 This is music you've never heard and yet it seems to come from deep inside our pop-cultural soul, a symphony of violence for a country that looks at a violin case and imagines a Tommy gun."
 Kambole Campbell added "The multifaceted score begins with blues guitar playing as a base before subtly layering other styles of music over it."
 David Rooney of The Hollywood Reporter described it as a "flavorful [...] with the score and the blues performances fusing together to intoxicating effect."
 Zachary Barnes of The Wall Street Journal called Ludwig's score "a twangy marvel of genre-crossing interpolation."